-Sedgwick Hospital was one of many that existed in the area to service the military during and after the war.
-Greenville, located along the lower boundary (Lowerline Street) of Carrollton, formed from the former land of Pierre Foucher.
-The Foucher residence was torn down to make room for the hospital.
+Sedgwick Hospital was one of many area hospitals that serviced the military during and after the Civil War.
+The Greenville Encampment, located along the lower boundary of Carrollton (Lowerline Street), was part of the land formerly owned by Pierre Foucher.
+Military forces tore down the Foucher residence to make room for Sedgwick Hospital.

-The hospital consisted of 15 one story pavilions, a kitchen and dining facility, and a two story administration building.
+Sedgwick Hospital consisted of 15 one-story pavilions, a kitchen and dining facility, and a two-story administration building.
 The buildings were connected by covered walkways.
-The smaller buildings holding patients were separated for health reasons and for better fire protection.
+The military constructed buildings holding patients at a distance from one another for health reasons and better fire protection.

-Construction of Sedwick Hospital did not finish until 1864, and the hospital remained in use for a few years after the war ended.
+Construction of Sedwick Hospital did not finish until 1864.
+The hospital remained in use for a few years after the war ended.